Dark Matter and Galaxy Cross-Correlations with the Cherenkov Telescope Array Observatory: The cross-correlation signal

 For the present analysis, which primarily focuses on the sensitivity to a DM signal, we adopt as galaxy catalogs the Two Micron All-Sky Survey (2MASS) \cite{2MASS:2006qir,Bilicki:2013sza} and the 2MASS Redshift Survey (2MRS) \cite{Huchra:2011ii,Ando:2017wff} catalogs, since they cover the low redshift range $z \lesssim 0.1$ where most of the DM $\gamma$-ray emission originates.
 Astrophysical sources, on the other hand, have a peak in emission at redshifts $z\sim 0.3$--$0.4$ at $E\sim {50}\,\mathrm{GeV}$, and $z\sim 0.1$--$0.2$ at $E\gtrsim 1\,\mathrm{TeV}$ as shown {in Fig. \ref{fig:window_main} and in Fig. \ref{fig:zWindows}} in {\cref{app:model}}.
 The latter range is a consequence of strong absorption of $\gamma$-rays above $\sim 1 \mathrm{TeV}$ due to interactions with the extragalactic background light (EBL), which limits the $\gamma$-ray horizon to $z\sim 0.1$--$0.2$ independently of the type of source.

 The present analysis is thus optimized for DM searches, while for astrophysical sources it will be beneficial to consider galaxy catalogs covering higher redshifts, up to $z\sim 0.4-0.5$.
 We leave this extension to future studies.
-Additional details on the window functions of the galaxy catalogs can be found in {\cref{app:model}}, together with the 3D cross-correlation power spectra.
-The modeling of galaxy clustering within halos is based on the halo occupation distribution (HOD) formalism, which is also outlined in {\cref{app:model}}.
+The window functions of galaxy number counts are given by the redshift distribution of the number of objects in the catalog.
+Full details on the window functions of the catalogs adopted here can be found in {\cref{app:Wgal}}.
+The modeling of galaxy clustering within halos is based on the halo occupation distribution (HOD) formalism~\cite{Zheng:2004id,Berlind:2001xk,Cooray:2002dia}, which is also outlined in {\cref{app:model}}, together with the 3D cross-correlation power spectra.

 Let us note that in our analysis, the window function $W_g(z)$ of the galaxy catalogs is normalized to unity: $\int \de z\, W_g(z) =1$.
 For the $\gamma$-ray window function $W_\gamma(\chi)$, we define it such that the (average) intensity energy spectrum is obtained as: $I_{\gamma}(E) = \int \de\chi\ W_\gamma(E,\chi)$.